mrkkrp/modalka/README.md

 know if you are in `modalka-mode` or not.

-However you can improve the visual feedback by using different shapes of cursor according to editing mode you are in (*normal mode* — `modalka-mode` and *insert mode* — your normal Emacs editing).
+However you can improve the visual feedback by using different shapes of cursor depending on editing mode you are in (*normal mode*—`modalka-mode` and *insert mode*—your normal Emacs editing).

-You can specify what your cursor looks like by setting `cursor-type` value.
+You can specify what your cursor looks like by setting value of the `cursor-type` variable.
 I suggest using vertical bar cursor in insert mode and box cursor in normal mode.
 Modalka uses cursor specified in `modalka-cursor-type` variable, so the whole setup might look like this:

 ```emacs-lisp
 (setq-default cursor-type '(bar .
 1))